281 systems found

 Saba Software acquires Halogen Software.
 In February 2017, Saba Software announced that they had acquired ATS vendor Halogen Software, makers of Halogen Talent Acquisition.

-A Graphic of the Top-Performing Applicant Tracking Products
+A Graphic of the Top-Rated Applicant Tracking System Products

-To create this quadrant, we evaluated over 440 Applicant Tracking products.
-Those with the top scores for their capability and value made the quadrant.
+To create this report, we evaluated over 247 Applicant Tracking System (ATS) products.
+Only those with the top scores for Usability and User Recommended made the cut as FrontRunners.

-To be considered at all, products must have at least 20 reviews and meet minimum user rating scores.
-They also have to offer a core set of functionality—for example, to be considered, applicant tracking systems must offer applicant tracking, applicant workflow management and candidate communication tracking.
+To be considered at all, products must have at least 20 reviews published within the previous 18 months, and meet minimum user rating scores.
+They also have to offer a core set of functionality—for example, applicant tracking systems must offer applicant tracking, applicant workflow management and have a strong focus on applicant tracking capabilities (i.e., applicant tracking can’t be a tangential part of their offering).

 Check Out Our Additional Resources!